blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 The first two accounts are the `sender` and `recipient` accounts.
 The sender is required to sign the transaction (`Signer` type).

-The third account is the `balance_holder_pda`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account with the associated type `BalanceHolderPDA`, that will hold information such as the deposited balance and the actors.
+Since solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is the `balance_holder_pda`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account with the associated type `BalanceHolderPDA`, that will hold information such as the deposited balance and the actors.
 The account is initialized with the `init` attribute with `sender` as the payer.
 The address of this account is derived through seeds in a way to establish a mapping between the couple (`sender`, `recipient`) and their storage account.
 The space is calculated using the `BalanceHolderPDA::INIT_SPACE` constant to cover the [Rent exemption](https://solanacookbook.com/core-concepts/accounts.html#rent).

 The last account is the `system_program` account, a native contract, required in instructions containing account initializations.